Algae - Types & Examples, Defination

 • Diatoms are unicellular algae encased in silica walls (frustule), exhibiting diverse shapes like cylindrical and star-like forms.
 They are essential for converting carbon dioxide into oxygen.

-• Found in both freshwater and marine environments, diatoms dominate nutrient-rich areas and form a crucial part of the aquatic food chain.
+• Found in both freshwater and marine environments, diatoms dominate nutrient-rich areas and form an important part of the aquatic food chain.

 Examples